Seven of Nine: Background

 Seven of Nine's backstory was explained during the course of Star Trek: Voyager.
 She was born on the Tendara Colony on Stardate 25479 to Magnus and Erin Hansen, and was named Annika.
-At the age of four, her parents were given the USS Raven by Starfleet to help them investigate the presence of an unknown species in deep space.
+At the age of four, her parents were given use of the research vessel USS Raven by Starfleet to help them investigate the presence of an unknown species in deep space.
 This trip lasted for three years during which time they encountered the Borg and, using a transwarp conduit, followed a cube to the Delta Quadrant.
 Annika's father developed technology to allow the ship to remain undetected by the aliens, and even to allow them to board the Borg vessel; but after an ion storm struck the vessel, the Borg detected the family and assimilated them.

 Annika was placed into a Borg maturation chamber for the next few years, during which time she joined the collective.
 Following this, she was a Borg drone and assimilated individuals from a number of species, including a crew member from the USS Melbourne at the Battle of Wolf 359 on Stardate 43989.1.
 Two years later, Seven of Nine, along with three other drones, crashed on a planet and they were separated from the Borg Collective.
-This caused their individualities to resurface over time, which caused Seven to panic due to her relative inexperience with individuality, and created a temporary hive mind between the four of them until they were retrieved by the Borg.
+This caused their individualities to resurface over time, which caused Seven to panic due to her relative inexperience with individuality; she forcibly took control of the other drones in a temporary hive mind until the Borg found them.